 The group experimented with putting different objects together (from the Museum’s collections and those gathered from SCALS fieldwork), to spark new ideas, and to see technologies in new lights.
 A storytelling approach was used to capture the sometimes mundane and imperfect real-world settings in which assistive living technologies come to be used and acquire meaning – or, alternatively, rejected as lacking meaning or not ‘working properly’.

 I asked …. for your email address so that l could say a really big THANK YOU.
 As you can see l am taking advantage of the little bit of IT technology l have managed to acquire.
-I have enjoyed them very much indeed.
+I have enjoyed [the Messy Realities sessions] very much indeed.
 It felt like being a student again.
 I wasn’t a teacher, wife, mother, helper, carer etc, responsible for others, but just ME […] I have never taken recreational drugs but l was on such a ‘high’ after Monday’s session l imagine that’s what it is like.
 It seems real stimulation is lacking for most of us ‘oldies’.
 I suppose normally we associate we others around our own age and in like-minded groups; but with your sessions the mixture of ages (18-80 on Monday) with such a diverse range of experience and knowledge really gelling together was inspiring.
 It made me feel young again.
 Thank you again and l do hope there will be more for us.

 – Jean, proud octogenarian and Messy Realities participant.